ImperialCollegeLondon/EpicollectPlus-mobile-client-html5/README.md

 Run on device

 ####
-Look for log errors about missing plugins and fix (I am looking inot this but no solution so far)
+Look for log errors about missing plugins and fix (I am looking into this but no solution so far)

-####
-Cordova statusbar plugin (iOS) is causing problems so it does not get installed, modify `MainViewController.m` directly instead.
-Replace the `viewDidLoad()` method with the following:

-    ```
-    - (void)viewDidLoad
-     {
-         [super viewDidLoad];
-         // Do any additional setup after loading the view from its nib.

-         //Lower screen 20px on ios7: http://goo.gl/hoijax
-         //this is done here as viewDidLoad will be executed only once (what you actually want)
-         //while viewWillAppear is executed EVERY time this view is shown/presented to the user
-         if ([[[UIDevice currentDevice] systemVersion] floatValue] >= 7) {
-            CGRect viewBounds = [self.webView bounds];
-            viewBounds.origin.y = 18;
-            viewBounds.size.height = viewBounds.size.height -18;
-            self.webView.frame = viewBounds;
-        }

-    }
-    ```

 ####
 Custom URL schemes need to be added manually to Android manifest and iOS plist files (if you want to deeplink your app to a web page, otherwise you can skip this)